f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

       }
   }

-Next a chassis partition called bigpartition will be created.
+Next, a chassis partition called **Production** will be created.
 It will be assigned an out-of-band management IP address, mask and gateway, along with an F5OS ISO version that must be loaded before the partition can be created.

 .. code-block:: bash